Note: Be aware that passing sensitive/identifying customer data to affiliates can enter in conflict with the European GDPR.

 While you can certainly collect customer information for your own purposes, we highly advise against exposing your customers' identifying data (email, name, address, phone number) to your affiliates.

-Doing so is in direct conflict with GDPR, which forbids the sharing of identifying customer data to third parties (your affiliates) without the customer's consent.
+Doing so is in direct conflict with GDPR, which forbids the sharing of identifying customer data to third parties (your affiliates) without the customer's explicit consent.

 For more information, please refer to our GDPR page.